How to Knit a Baby Blanket (with Bobbles!)

 Knitting a baby blanket is an incredibly special project.
 In addition to keeping baby warm, blankets are often cherished keepsakes that are passed down to future generations.
 Baby blankets can become family heirlooms!

-To knit a baby blanket, follow along with the pattern below.
+You can also follow along with the pattern below.
 Watch the video tutorial for more detailed step-by-step instructions, including how to knit a bobble and how to customise the size of the blanket.

 Baby Blanket Materials & Notes